 The CDE annually identifies certain LEAs as having disproportionate representation based on a calculation methodology explained in the Annual Performance Report (APR FFY2011).
-Any district with noncompliant policies, procedures, or practices as a result of inappropriate identification is identified and a corrective action plan implemented.
+Any district with noncompliant policies, procedures, or practices as a result of inappropriate identification is identified and required to do a follow-up.

-Additionally, CDE identifies LEAs as having significant disproportionality pursuant to the requirements of the Individuals with Disabilities Education Act (IDEA).
+Additionally, CDE identifies LEAs as having significant disproportionality pursuant to the requirements of the IDEA.
 This calculation includes race or ethnicity with respect to the identification of children with disabilities; the identification of children in specific disability categories; the placement of children with disabilities in particular educational settings; or the incidence, duration, and type of disciplinary actions, including suspensions and expulsions.
-Calculation methodology utilizes district data for SSP Indicators 9, 10, and 4b.
-These LEAs are required to use 15 percent of IDEA funds for coordinated early intervening services (CEIS)
+Calculation methodology utilizes district data for SSP Indicators 4b, 5, 9, and 10.
+These LEAs are required to use 15 percent of IDEA funds for CEIS

 Coordinated Early Intervening Services Programmatic Improvement Process